 Cal State East Bay Nursing selects candidates on a merit-based points system.
 Applicants with highest point totals are offered admission.

-All offers of conditional admission to the Nursing Program and Waitlist notices are sent via email by May.
+All offers of conditional admission to the Nursing Program and Waiting List notices are sent via email by late April.

-All offers of conditional admission to the Nursing Program and Waitlist notices are sent via email by November.
+All offers of conditional admission to the Nursing Program and Waiting List notices are sent via email by early November.

-Remaining eligible candidates are placed in ranked order on a waitlist according to total admission points.
-If a candidate on the waitlist does not gain entry into the program and wishes to be considered for the following year or following term, a new application must be submitted.
+Remaining eligible candidates are placed in ranked order on a waiting list according to total admission points.
+If a candidate on the waiting list does not gain entry into the program and wishes to be considered for the following year or following term, a new application must be submitted.

 In case of equal points ranking, tie-breakers will be 1) Science score on TEAS Exam, then 2) cumulative GPA in all Baccalaureate level coursework, then 3) California residency status.